rafalp/Misago-Docs/docs/settings/Database.md

 Minimal allowed thread title length.

+## top_posters_ranking_length

+This setting controls maximum age in days of posts that should count to the top posters ranking.

+## top_posters_ranking_size

+Maximum number of users in top posters ranking.

 ## unused_attachments_lifetime

 Period of time (in hours) after which user-uploaded file that wasn't attached to any post is deleted.